cameronneylon/barcelona-declaration-website/content/resources.md

 <hr class="small">
 {{< /rawhtml >}}

-Social media and image resources for signatories and supporters are linked from this page.
+Image resources for signatories and supporters are linked from this page.

 ### Commitments